Practice Wheel Diagram

-Welcome to the hub for Digitally-Enabled Teaching & Learning presented by the U.S. Program within the Bill & Melinda Gates Foundation.
-This specific team is focused on Digitally-Enabled Teaching & Learning as a mechanism for improving equity and the learning experience across U.S.-based postsecondary institutions.
-Here you will find resources and best practices across pedagogy, curriculum, and technology as well as a growing body of evidence to support the use of technology in the classroom to support learning and improving equity.
+Welcome to the hub for Digitally Enabled Teaching & Learning.
+Digitally Enabled Teaching & Learning is a mechanism for improving equity and the learning experience across U.S.-based postsecondary institutions.
+Here you will find resources and best practices across pedagogy, curriculum, and technology as well as a growing body of evidence to support the use of technology in the classroom to support learning for all students.

 Digitally-enabled, evidence-based teaching practices refer to instructional approaches that integrate technology tools and platforms to enhance and support teaching methods grounded in empirical research and data-driven insights.
 These practices leverage technology to collect, analyze, and apply evidence to inform and improve the effectiveness of teaching strategies, ultimately leading to more successful learning outcomes for students.